jonfroehlich/jonfroehlich.github.io/index.md

 I'm Jon, a Professor in Human-Computer Interaction at UW's [Allen School of Computer Science and Engineering](http://cs.washington.edu/) where I work with an extraordinary set of [students and collaborators](https://makeabilitylab.cs.washington.edu/people/) on problems related to accessibility, urban informatics, environmental sustainability, and STE(A)M education.

-At UW, I direct the [Makeability Lab](http://makeabilitylab.io/) and am the Associate Director of [CREATE](https://create.uw.edu/) (Center for Research and Education on Accessible Technology and Experiences), Associate Director of Tech Transfer and Outreach of [PacTrans](http://depts.washington.edu/pactrans/), Faculty Chair of the [MHCI+D program](https://mhcid.washington.edu/), and co-founder of [Project Sidewalk](http://projectsidewalk.org/), a web tool aimed at transforming how sidewalks are mapped, analyzed, and visualized using crowdsourcing+AI.
+At UW, I direct the [Makeability Lab](http://makeabilitylab.io/) and am the Associate Director of [CREATE](https://create.uw.edu/) (Center for Research and Education on Accessible Technology and Experiences), Associate Director of Tech Transfer and Outreach of [PacTrans](http://depts.washington.edu/pactrans/), and co-founder of [Project Sidewalk](http://projectsidewalk.org/), a web tool aimed at transforming how sidewalks are mapped, analyzed, and visualized using crowdsourcing+AI.
 I also serve as a Core Faculty Member in the [Interdisciplinary PhD Program in Urban Design and Planning](https://grad.uw.edu/about-the-graduate-school/interdisciplinary-programs/urban-design-and-planning/) within the UW Graduate School.

+In 2022, I was the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults, where I spearheaded the first ever hybrid conference in ASSETS history and developed the new workshop track—both initiatives continue today.
+From 2021-2024, I was the Faculty Chair of UW's cross-disciplinary [MHCI+D program](https://mhcid.washington.edu/).

+I was selected as a Sloan Fellow in 2016, the UW College of Engineering Outstanding Faculty in 2021, and the PacTrans Outstanding Researcher in 2022.
+Our lab has accrued over 15 Best Paper and Honorable Mention Awards at leading scientific venues in Human-Computer Interaction, including at: CHI, ASSETS, and IMWUT.

 <!-- a co-founding (student) member of [DUB](http://dub.washington.edu), a large, cross-disciplinary organization of academic and industry professionals interested in HCI and Design research,

-I am the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.  -->
+I am the General Chair for [ASSETS'22](https://assets22.sigaccess.org/), the premier ACM conference for research on the design, evaluation, use, and education related to computing for people with disabilities and older adults.

+Faculty Chair of the [MHCI+D program](https://mhcid.washington.edu/)
+-->

 ## Students